 Assessment Studies for Proposed Rogun Hydropower Project in Tajikistan

-- Assessment Studies aim to examine potential benefits and risks of the proposed Rogun Hydropower Project in Tajikistan.
+- Assessment Studies examined potential benefits and risks of the proposed Rogun Hydropower Project in Tajikistan.

 - The World Bank has committed to an expanded role to ensure credible, transparent assessments, open to international scrutiny and riparian dialogue.

-In response to a request by the Government of Tajikistan, the World Bank is supporting two studies to evaluate the viability of the proposed Rogun Hydropower Project (HPP) according to international standards:
+In response to a request by the Government of Tajikistan, the World Bank supported two studies to evaluate the viability of the proposed Rogun Hydropower Project (HPP) according to international standards: